pytorch/tutorials/intermediate_source/FSDP_tutorial.rst

     CUDA event elapsed time on training loop 41.89130859375sec

-Following is the peak memory usage from FSDP with auto_wrap policy of MNIST training on g4dn.12.xlarge AWS EC2 instance with 4 gpus captured from Pytorch Profiler.
+The following is the peak memory usage from FSDP with auto_wrap policy of MNIST training on g4dn.12.xlarge AWS EC2 instance with 4 gpus captured from PyTorch Profiler.
 It can be observed that the peak memory usage on each device is smaller compared to FSDP without auto wrap policy applied, from ~75 MB to 66 MB.

 .. figure:: /_static/img/distributed/FSDP_autowrap.gif